lonkaars/avans-domotica/docs/pva.md

 # Schedule

 As mentioned before, we're using Trello for managing a scrum-based planning.
 The user stories are scheduled a week before the sprint assessment by default.
-For a detailed up-to-date version of the schedule, see [Trello](link missing).
+For a detailed up-to-date version of the schedule, see [Trello].

 # Project boundaries